West-Lane-Translator/wlt_content/content/pages/HDTV/Channels.md

 K24MF-D

-Because digital TV broadcasting allows for three program channels in addition to the \"main\" channel, a decimal is appended to the end of the channel number (16**.1**, etc.) to indicate which you are selecting.
+Because digital TV broadcasting allows for three program channels in addition to the "main" channel, a decimal is appended to the end of the channel number (16**.1**, etc.) to indicate which you are selecting.
 The decimal tells your receiver which of the several available program streams you wish to view from the station.
-The first decimal (Ch x.1) is always the \"main\" channel for that station.
+The first decimal (Ch x.1) is always the "main" channel for that station.

 The following table illustrates the WLT translator channels and sub-channels and the programming you can expect to view on each: